 Rodney Stoke NNR is an ash/lime woodland on the southern scarp of the Mendip Hills.

 Pipistrelle and noctule bats roost in the woods whilst 46 species of breeding birds have been recorded including buzzards and spotted flycatchers.

-Rodney Stoke is also on the proposed Route 26 of the Sustrans National Cycle Network.
+Rodney Stoke is on the proposed Route 26 of the Sustrans National Cycle Network.

-The nearest toilet and refreshment facilities are in local villages.
+The nearest toilet and refreshment facilities are in local villages, Cheddar and Wells.